Jhodad/TRFE/README.md

 # TalentReef React UI Interview Template

-This [Create React App](https://github.com/facebook/create-react-app) project is provided as a starting template for the TalentReef take-home interview.
-Feel free to make whatever modifications are necessary to complete the exercise.
+This [Create React App](https://github.com/facebook/create-react-app) project has been modified from the original template to fulfill the conditions requested in the challenge's document.
+The code can be executed in the same manner as the original template

+The Back End can be found [here](https://github.com/Jhodad/TRBE)

 ## Requirements